Rethinking Resilience

 November 2025

-The Erasmus Bridge stretched before me in the frozen Dutch night, its asymmetrical silhouette cutting through the darkness like a question mark against the stars.
-I was dressed absurdly for a January night in Rotterdam, shorts and borrowed women's gloves, walking back to our hotel after what I can only describe as a breakdown.
+The Erasmus Bridge stretched before me in the frozen Dutch night.
+I was dressed absurdly for a January night in Rotterdam β squeezed into winter sports clothes from my student days that made me feel like an overstuffed sausage, borrowed women's gloves from Lay, shorts β whatever we'd thrown into bags during our panicked departure from Aruba.
+Walking back to our hotel after what I can only describe as a breakdown.
 Exhausted beyond measure.
 Emptied of everything.

 Just forty-eight hours earlier, we had been under the Aruban sun.
 Now my wife and I were navigating a foreign medical system, our unborn son's life hanging on decisions no parent should have to make.
 That evening, we had chosen to forgo experimental surgery and trust his body to heal itself, a surrender that felt like either wisdom or failure, depending on which hour of the night you asked me.